secretstartups/handbook/sites/handbook/source/handbook/marketing/strategy-performance/index.html.md

 ## <i id="biz-tech-icons" class="fas fa-toolbox"></i>Tech Stack

 For information regarding the tech stack at GitLab, please visit the [Tech Stack Applications page](/handbook/business-ops/tech-stack-applications/#tech-stack-applications) of the Business Operations handbook where we maintain a comprehensive table of the tools used across the company.
-Below are tools that are currently owned and managed by Marketing Strategy and Performance.
+Below are tools that are currently owned and managed by Marketing Strategy and Analytics.

 <details>
 <summary markdown='span'>